 We believe the WFH work environment is here to stay – so apart from all the environmental, societal and economical benefits, a permanent remote working solution requires an IT solution that focuses ultimately on endpoint security.

 There are solutions for endpoint security in both office and remote working scenarios (e.g. Symantec Endpoint Security, or Microsoft Intune), but they do not alleviate the problem of an insufficient barrier between the inherently unsafe physical endpoint hardware, and the business infrastructure and intellectual property.

-One solution to this problem are Virtual Desktop Infrastructures (VDI) - effectively, the remote physical hardware is degraded to a display terminal with some I/O devices (keyboard, mouse, camera, audio, etc).
+One solution to this problem is Virtual Desktop Infrastructures (VDI) – effectively, the remote physical hardware is degraded to a display terminal with some I/O devices (keyboard, mouse, camera, audio, etc).
 The only application running on each client that is allowed to connect to the corporate IT infrastructure is a display client connecting to the virtual desktop running Windows 10, Office 365, or other apps.
 The virtual desktop is deployed and operates in the tightly controlled and secured corporate IT infrastructure.